Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

     * Excellent flow.
     * Super easy user input (buttons).
     * Fast & responsive game functionality
-    * Automated game data handing & results feedback.
+    * Automated game data handling & results feedback.
 3. **As a user, I want the game to be intuitive and the rules easy to find.**
   * The site provides:
     * Interactive elements are obvious and accessible.